Skip to main content

 Kevin Patra's takeaways:

 1. Bears find running game in home win over Rams.
 D'Andre Swift struck back in Week 4.
 The running back spent much of the week as the butt of social media jokes after last week's struggles (20 yards on 13 carries).
 Swift more than doubled his production on Sunday.
-Displaying better decisiveness, he knifed through the Rams' defense to the tune of 93 rushing yards on 16 totes with a 36-yard touchdown scamper.
+Displaying better decisiveness, he knifed through the Rams defense to the tune of 93 rushing yards on 16 totes with a 36-yard touchdown scamper.
 Swift also led the Bears with 72 receiving yards on seven catches.
 Swift generated more total yards (165) in Week 4 than in Weeks 1-3 combined (114).
 With the ground game finally finding life, the Bears' attack was balanced in the second half, allowing Caleb Williams to manage the offense without shouldering the load.
 Swift generated first downs, keeping the offense on the field, churned the clock, and helped overcome numerous pre-snap penalties that threatened to stymy drives.
 It wasn't always pretty for the Bears' O, particularly in the first two quarters, but they punched it in twice in the second half to build a lead.
 If Chicago consistently gets production on the ground, Williams' life will be much easier moving forward.

 2. Miscues sink Stafford, Rams.
 For stretches, Matthew Stafford slung the pigskin with aplomb, dicing up the Bears secondary despite missing his top two receivers.
 But the errors mounted.
 A second-quarter sack-fumble deep in his own zone lost the Rams an early lead.
 Stafford, as he is wont to do, took several sacks in scoring range that scuttled drives.
 L.A. went 1 of 4 in the red zone and 1 of 2 in goal-to-go situations.
 The inability to finish drives told the tale of Sunday's loss for Sean McVay's crew.
-Playing shorthanded, L.A. outgained Chicago (322-264), had more first downs, and fewer penalties than the home squad.
+Playing shorthanded, L.A. outgained Chicago (322-264) and had more first downs and fewer penalties than the home squad.
 However, a missed field goal and the turnovers from Stafford -- who was picked off by Jaquan Brisker while getting hit in the face to end the game -- sunk the Rams on this day.
 L.A. punted just once in a game that it scored 18 points.
 Falling to 1-3, L.A. will rue the missed opportunities in a winnable, sloppy game.

 3. Give the punter some love.
 It's not often a punter makes a What We Learned nugget.
 Tory Taylor deserves the attention.
-The sixth-round rookie proved a weapon on Sunday.
+The fourth-round rookie proved a weapon on Sunday.
 On five punts, Taylor pinned the Rams inside the 20 three times.
 The rook was at his best late.
 He boomed a 66-yard bomb deep in the fourth quarter to provide a long field in a six-point game.
 On his final boot, Taylor again pinned L.A. deep, sticking a punt at the 8-yard-line.
 With the game in doubt, forcing no returns and a long field played a factor in Chicago holding on to a one-score lead.

-Next Gen Stats Insight for Rams-Bears (via NFL Pro): The Rams pass rush pressured Caleb Williams on half of his dropbacks (13 pressures on 26 dropbacks), led by Byron Young and Jared Verse with five pressures apiece.
+Next Gen Stats Insight for Rams-Bears (via NFL Pro): The Rams' pass rush pressured Caleb Williams on half of his dropbacks (13 pressures on 26 dropbacks), led by Byron Young and Jared Verse with five pressures apiece.
 Verse had four of his five pressures come in under 2.5 seconds, the quickest pressures in a game by a rookie this season.

 NFL Research: DJ Moore has now caught a touchdown from three different No. 1 overall picks (Caleb Williams, Baker Mayfield and Cam Newton).